Disease worlds models are essential for personalised medicine [Work in progress]

 Definition 1: Disease World Model

-A generative system $G$ is a Disease World Model if its generated artifact sequences ${X_i^t}_{t=0}^{t=D_i}$ satisfy the following two properties for all individuals $i$.
+A generative system $G$ is a Disease World Model if its generated artifact sequences ${X_i^t}_{t=0}^{t=E_i}$ satisfy the following properties for all individuals $i$.

 - Clinical Reliability: Each generated artifact $X_i^t$ is clinically reliable for all $t$.

-- Individual Characterizability: Each generated artifact sequence ${X_i^t}{t=0}^{t=D_i}$ is _individually characterizable.
+- Individual Characterisability: Each generated artifact sequence ${X_i^t}{t=0}^{t=E_i}$ is _individually characterisable.

-Definition 1.1: Clinical Reliability
+Definition 1.1: Clinical Comprehensiveness

 An artifact $X_i^t$ is clinically reliable if, for a given diagnostic agent $M$ and accuracy metric $\mathcal{L}$, the following conditions hold: